 Well, I’ve now been back in work for 11 weeks after ending my maternity leave.
 So I thought I’d come on here, take over the blog for a little bit, and write about what’s it’s been like being back in work.
 It wasn’t that long about I was nervously writing about how I felt before returning back to work.
 I’m not going to lie, I really didn’t want to go back, but now that I’ve back for a while I’ve started to actually enjoy it.

 What’s It Like to Be Back in Work After Maternity Leave?

 When I first went back to work it was horrible!
 Not the job itself, but leaving Isabelle was something that I never wanted to do.
-I was also worried about Ross.
-I know he’s had his struggles, I think everyone bloody does by now, so I was a little bit of a concern.
+I was also worried about Ross, my husband.
+I know he’s had his struggles since becoming a father, so I was a little bit worried about how he would cope.

 Whilst he’s had his bad moments with me in work, for the majority of the time he’s been pretty good.
 I think in fairness to him, most people would find it quite difficult being with a baby for 13+ hours with no car and being ‘stuck’ in the house.
 So I don’t really blame him for having some rough moments.